only-cliches/Mjml-solid/README.md

 > It might be possible to run this library in the browser, but it's not supported.

 ## Getting Started

-1. Choose between rendering in mjml or mjml-browser based on your rendering environment.
-Also includes additional required dependencies.

-node:

 ```bash
 npm install mjml-solid mjml solid-js